Most international students coming to study in the UK will require a visa, normally a Student visa, but there are some exceptions.

 Find out more

 Nationals of Commonwealth countries whose parents or grandparents were born in the UK, and who can prove that they plan to work in the UK, are permitted to study on this visa.
-This is a work visa category and Tier 4 is normally more appropriate.
+This is a work visa category and a Student visa is normally more appropriate.